Egg-Of-Glory999/Windows-8.12-CE/README.md

 Until I can figure out how to compile, or somebody tells me how, you'll just have to download the ISO image and the boot disks.

 Sorry about that.

+## Logging in

+The login information can be found below.

+Username: Administrator
+---
+Password: 3Iea#\"jcm-?^%